filipovvski/Intelligent-Systemsprojects/README.md

 Project which I did during my Erasmus+

-The nawe of the course "Intelligent Systems"
+The name of the course "Intelligent Systems"

 Code is written in R